-9 Billion Tons of Plastic Made Since 1950 – and Most is Now Trash
+9 Billion Tons of Plastic Made Since 1950 – and Most Is Now Trash

 (CN) – Humans have produced more than 9 billion tons of plastics since 1950 – with more than half made in the past 13 years, a new study finds.

-About 80 percent of all plastic ever produced now resides in nature or landfills, scientists report Wednesday in the journal Science Advances.
+About 80 percent of all plastic ever produced now resides in nature or landfills, scientists reported Wednesday in the journal Science Advances.

 Plastics production surged following World War II and is now on pace to reach a total of 13.2 billion tons by 2060 – roughly 35,000 times heavier than the Empire State Building.